marianoriega0431-ai/SISTEMA-DE-PEDIDOS/README.md

-Sistema de pedidos
+# Ordering system

-Description
+# Description

-This project is a simple customer order management system developed in Python.
+##This project is a simple customer order management system developed in Python.
 It was created as part of my learning process at Riwi, where I am currently starting to learn programming.
 The system allows managing basic information about clients, products, and orders in an organized way.

-Team
+## Team
 This project was developed by:

 - María Noriega
 - Carlos Castro

-What the program does
+## What the program does
 The program allows the user to:

 - Register clients (ID, name, email)